 - Pratt Advising: The transition to college is complex.
 Figuring out how to find help shouldn’t be.
 360 Coaching is the answer.

-- Academic Resouces Center: The Academic Resource Center (ARC) offers services to support you academically during your undergraduate career at Duke.
+- Academic Resource Center: The Academic Resource Center (ARC) offers services to support you academically during your undergraduate career at Duke.

 - Duke University Libraries: Duke University Libraries' mission is to advance teaching, learning, and research at Duke by providing critical expertise, deep and broad scholarly collections, inclusive programs and services, accessible technology, and inspiring spaces in a welcoming environment that is open to all.